 Second defendant convicted of kidnapping Lady Gaga’s dogs

-A second man accused of Steal two french bulldogs of Lady Gaga, in an episode during which the dog walker was shot, was condemned this thursday in USA after admitting his participation in the fact.
+Los Angeles (AFP) – A second man accused of stealing two of Lady Gaga’s French bulldogs, in an episode during which the dog walker was shot, was sentenced Thursday in the United States after admitting his role in the act.

 Lafayette Shon Whaley, 28, was sentenced to six years in prison for second-degree theft of two of the singer’s three French bulldogs in 2021.